How Technology Can Reduce Fraud At Your Career Institute

 When selecting an attendance software, look for one with robust reporting techniques that allow administrators to discover and address compliance concerns quickly.
 Critical fraud reports include:

 - Attendance deviating from schedule: With a report that shows which courses are starting late or ending earlier than scheduled, administrators can monitor for concerning trends and proactively address concerns with an instructor before a compliance issue occurs.

 - Courses taking a break: Administrators can identify which courses take required breaks and gain insight into the quantity and length of breaks, ensuring that breaks aren’t too long or too frequent.

 - Adjustment summary: An adjustment summary shows administrators a record of every adjustment made to a student’s time with notes.
 Administrators can determine the frequency of adjustments by campus, instructor, and course adjustments to check for compliance issues.

-Unfortunately, academic dishonesty, attempts to game the system, and fraudulent reporting comes with the territory for career colleges.
+Unfortunately, academic dishonesty, attempts to game the system, and fraudulent reporting come with the territory for educational institutions.
 If you’d like to learn more about how CourseKey helps schools identify and reduce fraud, request a demo below.